szgooru/nucleus-media/README.md

  - Update the file storage path, json key is "upload.location" it should be NFS storage  file system mount path.

- - ```s3-config.properties``` copy  s3 configuaration template  file  from this repo  to  the cofiguration folder, this file should have s3 accesskey, secret and bucket name details.
-Replace the placeholder values in the copied property file with the actually values.
+ - Update the s3 configuration settings by replacing the placeholder values with the actual configuration values.